Okay, I just want to put something out there…

 You see, breastfeeding is one of the most natural things in world – after all why else do we have boobs?!

-However, just because it’s natural does not mean it’s easy.
+However, just because it’s natural does not mean it’s easy – quite the opposite in many respects!

 I’ve had two children and two very different breastfeeding experiences.